 Any experienced and qualified individual who is part of an underrepresented group in tech has already had the experience being the “only” on their team, and it might not have been a positive experience.
 Even under good circumstances, being an “only” requires a lot of mental work in addition to the regular job they’re hired for.

 I trust my friend, but did his team have some culture problems?
 Probably.
 Even a very non-toxic homogenous team with a good culture likely has subtle problems that won’t come to light until someone from an underrepresented group joins their team.
 That means the “first” has a lot of work to do and it’s a bigger risk to them, both in the job working out and in their career growth within the company.
-It also means there are likely hidden issues that are already affecting the
+It also means there are likely hidden issues that are already affecting the overall retention and happiness of all employees.
+As you can see, it was also affecting this company’s pipeline, because a source of employees was mostly cut off from them.
+Not having a diverse team from the get go affects a company’s ability to hire and retain.

 By not having women, people of color (POC), and LGBTQ people early, a company is also giving up a valuable pipeline for future candidates from underrepresented groups.
 There are whisper networks for bad companies, but there are also whisper networks for good ones.
 If someone’s happy in their company, they’re likely to tell others, “Hey, I found an awesome company here and I’d love the chance to finally work with you.”